dogweather/forkful/content/en/swift/html-and-the-web/downloading-a-web-page.md

   \ it into your app.
 Programmers do it to fetch content, interact with online\u2026"
 lastmod: '2024-03-13T22:45:00.395370-06:00'
 model: gpt-4-1106-preview
-summary: "Downloading a web page means grabbing the data from the web and bringing\
+summary: Downloading a web page means grabbing the data from the web and bringing it into your app.
-  \ it into your app.
-Programmers do it to fetch content, interact with online\u2026"
 title: Downloading a web page
 weight: 42
 ---